Statistical Mechanics

 Practice-11

-To Plot Fermi-Dirac Distribution and compare with Bose-Einstein distribution and Maxwell-Boltzmann Distribution functions with energy at different temperatures.
-(Using Scilab / Python)
+Plot Fermi-Dirac distribution functions with energy at different temperatures

 Text Book: